The price of maintaining a group is meetings—two hour long, soul sucking meetings.

 “You know what bugs me about that?
 For all we know, local teams could already be compromised.
 Even if they’re straight, how many of them know as much as Lee, or the jet?
 We’re going to be putting them in danger.”

 Over his connection, Daniel sighed.
 Shaking his head, he broke in, “This is my dad we’re talking about.
-He’s not going to hand it off ‘The Amazing Doctor Herman.’
+He’s not going to hand it off to ‘The Amazing Doctor Herman.’
 I’m sure he’ll find people he trusts, probably people who fought the Abominators or who have been in space recently.”

 “Dan,” Travis sounded like he was addressing a child, “Your dad can’t possibly vet those guys from a distance.
 He’s only got so much range, and sure maybe he knows people, but Berlin and the Ukraine, or Libya?
 I’ve got my doubts.
 Besides aren’t we all supposed to die if the board helps us?”